crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/network-security-testing/README.md

 ## Learning objectives

-* Understand the practical use of network scanners in network security testing
+* Understand the practical use of network scanners like Nmap and OpenVAS in network security testing
-* Understand the practical use of packet analyzers in network security testing
+* Understand the practical use of packet analyzers like Wireshark and tcpdump in network security testing
+- Differentiate between active scanning and passive packet analysis
+- Develop a practical understanding of how protocol analyzers and software analyzers differ

 This section covers the use of network scanners (Nmap and OpenVAS) and packet analyzers (Wireshark and tcpdump) in network security testing.
+The discussion explores the role of network and vulnerability scanners, specifically Nmap and OpenVAS, in actively probing a network, mapping its assets, and identifying potential vulnerabilities.
+Furthermore, the discussion examines the role of packet analyzers like Wireshark and tcpdump in passively capturing and dissecting network traffic.
+This dual approach allows security professionals to not only discover what is on the network and what weaknesses may exist but also to gain deep visibility into the actual data traversing the network for verification, troubleshooting, and forensic analysis.
+The discussion will highlight how these tools work together within the "Test" phase of the security cycle to help monitor and improve an organization's overall security posture.

 ## Topics covered in this section

 * **Introduction**
 * **Network security testing**
+* **Protocol analyzers vs software analyzers**

 ### Introduction